DMattDraper/CycloneTracker/README.md

 At the root level of this project, run the command `npm install` or `npm i`.
 This will ensure that all of the required packages are installed.

+If scripts need to be enabled, open the powershell as administrator and run the command `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned`.

 Building the application will be required before running.
 To do so, simply run `npm run build`, and wait for the process to finish.

 Finally, run the command `npm start`.
 This should launch the application and open it in your browser, located at localhost:3000